VAT for Freelancers in Estonia

 The Place of Supply Determines Which Country’s VAT Applies

 The fundamental VAT question for any service is: in which country does the supply take place?
 This ‘place of supply’ determines which country’s VAT rules apply and whether you, your client, or neither party accounts for VAT.
-For the vast majority of freelance services (consulting, design, development, copywriting, translation, coaching), the general business-to-business rule applies: the place of supply is where the client is established.
+For services, the rule depends primarily on whether the client is a business or a consumer and where they are located.

 | Client Location | Client Type | VAT to Charge | Invoice Note Required |